abw/badger-database-js/README.md

 const emps2 = await employee.all([98765])   // companies.id = 98765
 ```

-Queries are idempotent so you can safely extend them to build new queries.
+Queries are immutable and idempotent so you can safely extend them to
-The original query (`employee`) isn't affected in any way.
+build new queries.
+The original query (`employee` in this example) isn't
+affected in any way.

 ```js
 const emp1 = await employee         // extend existing query